timmilne/EPCEncoderOSX/README.md

 # EPCEncoderOSX
-Build the EPCEncoder lib and framework for OSX, includes Converter.
+Build the EPCEncoder framework for OSX, includes Converter.

 Note: most of this project leverages this great tutorial to create a framework:

 http://www.raywenderlich.com/65964/create-a-framework-for-ios

-For this version, I only got the framework to work not the static library.
-This framework is only used for GeniTag on the MacOS
+For this version, I only got the framework to work, not the static library.
+This framework is only used for GeniTag on the MacOS.

+IMPORTANT NOTE: all the .m and .h files in this project are identical to EPCEncoderiOS, and should be kept in sync.
+This project is only to build the framework for the OSX architecture.

 The framework is in the build subdirectory.
-This version also build the framework with every build, so the post run scripts are a little different than the tutorial linked above.
+This version also builds the framework with every build, so the post run scripts are a little different than the tutorial linked above and you don't have to do anything different.

 TPM - 11/18/15